 OASES Response Forms have been translated into numerous languages.
 To discuss the process of translating the OASES Response Forms or Technical/Scoring Manual to your own language (provided that commercially available translations are not already available), please email Info@StutteringTherapyResources.com.
 Note that it is a violation of copyright to undertake a translation on your own without an appropriate license.

-Researchers and clinicians who wish to adapt the OASES for specific situations may purchase a Clinical or Research license.
+Clinicians, educators, and researchers who wish to adapt the OASES for specific situations may purchase licenses to do so.
 Email Info@StutteringTherapyResources.com for more information.

 Features & Benefits